lin-zhou/Octosmash-v.2/README.md

 ## Changes in Version 2
 ### Fundamentals
 * Change of Programming Language: While the original Octosmash 110 was written in TypeScript, version 2 uses JavaScript.
-* Octosmash 110 was largely focused on functional programming, whereas version 2 primarily uses object-oriented programming concepts.
+* Octosmash 110 was largely focused on functional programming, whereas version 2 uses more object-oriented programming concepts.

 ### New Features
 This section will be updated as new features are implemented.